Nutbush City Limits: Reception and awards

-A reviewer for Cash Box (August 11, 1973) wrote:

-The single was a hit in various countries, peaking at No. 11 on the Billboard R&B singles chart, No. 22 on the Billboard Hot 100, and No. 4 on the UK Singles Chart.
+The single received positive reviews.
+A reviewer for Cash Box (August 11, 1973) wrote: "Proud Mary" was the single that brought this dynamic group to national attention.
+Well, here's one that leaves all of their prior efforts in the dust.
+Absolutely sensational is the only way this future smash can be described.
+Has to go top 20.The single was a hit in various countries, peaking at No. 11 on the Billboard R&B singles chart, No. 22 on the Billboard Hot 100, and No. 4 on the UK Singles Chart.
 It also reached No. 1 in Austria, and No. 2 in Switzerland and West Germany.
 In Australia, the single peaked at No. 14, spent 52 weeks in the top 100, and is still a party staple among Generation X and Y where it is accompanied by a dance of the same name.

 The song was the lead single from album Nutbush City Limits, released in November 1973, which peaked at No. 22 on the Billboard R&B albums chart.

 In 1973, the single was certified silver by the British Phonographic Industry (BPI) for selling a quarter of a million units.
 In 1974, the Turners received the first ever Golden European Award for selling more than one million records of "Nutbush City Limits" in Europe.